helkey/distributed-systems/README.md

 AWS limits AWS accounts to 1,000 roles (although an increase in roles can be requested), which places some limit on how fine-grained AIM access permissions can be.

+### Attribute-Based Access Management (ABAM)
+Amazon IAM is often the standard for comparison of IAM systems, due to the dominance AWS in cloud computing.
+Amazon uses role-based access management for many network functions.

+AWS also supports [using tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_attribute-based-access-control.html) for Attribute-Based Access Management (ABAM).
+You can use tag conditions to grant access permissions, which provides much finer control of resource access.
+For example, you can set up tags such as:
+* access-project=Lightning for the **Lightning** project
+* access-project=eng for the Engineering team
+* access-project=sre for the Site Relibility Engineering team

 ### Golang Access Control Policies Implementation
 [`Landon`](https://github.com/ory/ladon) is an access control policy implementation written in Go which is 'inspired by AWS' policies,